Holybro Kakute F4 Mini¶

 Any UART can be used for RC system connections in ArduPilot also, and is compatible with all protocols except PPM.
 See Radio Control Systems for details.

 The SERIAL5 port (UART5) is for ESC telemetry.
-It is connected through the motor connector and works out of the box with the Tekko32 F3 Mini which is commonly paired with this flight controller.
+It is connected through the motor connector and works out of the box with the Tekko32 F3 Mini which is commonly paired with this autopilot.

 FrSky Telemetry is supported using the SmartPort pad (UART1).
 You need to set the following parameters to enable support for FrSky S.PORT.
 It has built-in inverters and a diode to allow for operation from a single pin with no special adapters.